With the Century: Reception

-The well-liked With the Century holds an important role in North Korean culture and society.
-Domestically, it is a major source of the myth of the "anti-Japanese" struggle in propaganda.
+In North Korea, With the Century holds an important role in culture and society and is genuinely popular.
+There it is a major source of the myth of the "anti-Japanese" struggle in propaganda.
 Western scholars, on the other hand, have focused on the historicity of events portrayed in the memoirs and have critically assessed the value of With the Century as a historical source.
 The omnipresence of With the Century has also been linked to Kim's cult of personality.
-The book is banned in South Korea for the general public similarly to other printed material originating from North Korea.
-In August 2011, the South Korean Supreme Court regarded With the Century as “anti-state expression” under the National Security Law.

 Popularity in North Korea

 Despite its political nature and conformity with the official political line of the state, With the Century enjoys genuine popularity in North Korea.
-It is considered Kim Il-sung's most popular work, and when the first volume was released, it supposedly became an instant hit.
-As a child, defector Jae-young Kim remembers reading "every page with fascination, despite the highly ideological subject matter" and being particularly intrigued with stories about Kim Il-sung's first wife, Kim Jong-suk.
-Defector and former propagandist, Jang Jin-sung recalls in his book Dear Leader: My Escape from North Korea how when he wants to impress a fellow escapee, he brags that his friend's "grandparents are mentioned in our textbooks as leading anti-Japanese resistance fighters, as well as in Kim Il-sung's own memoir, With the Century."
+It is considered Kim Il Sung's most popular work, and when the first volume was released, it supposedly became an instant hit.
+As a child, defector Jae-young Kim remembers reading "every page with fascination, despite the highly ideological subject matter" and being particularly intrigued with stories about Kim Il Sung's first wife, Kim Jong-suk.
+Defector and former propagandist, Jang Jin-sung recalls in his book Dear Leader: My Escape from North Korea how when he wants to impress a fellow escapee, he brags that his friend's "grandparents are mentioned in our textbooks as leading anti-Japanese resistance fighters, as well as in Kim Il Sung's own memoir, With the Century."
 According to Hwang Jang-yop, a high-ranking North Korean defector, the book's contents were as if they were straight out of revolutionary movies making it a very pleasant read.

 The work typifies the attitude of North Korean propaganda toward military affairs.
 Military decisions are not based on strategy and reason but emotional conviction to a cause.

+Ban in South Korea

+The book is banned in South Korea for the general public similarly to other printed material originating from North Korea.
+In August 2011, the South Korean Supreme Court regarded With the Century as “anti-state expression” under the National Security Law.